kabobbob/gitlab2trello/README.md

-=== gitlab2trello
+# Gitlab2Trello

-A webserver to interface with Trello from GitLab.
+A sintatra webserver to interface with Trello from GitLab.